-One of the parables that Jesus taught the people was a parable of a sower, which went out to sow.
+One of the parables which Jesus taught the people was a parable of a sower that went out to sow.
 This parable was recorded in the gospel accounts of Matthew, Mark, and Luke.
-After Jesus had finished teaching this message to the people, his disciples came unto him and asked him what the parable meant, and why he spoke to the people in parables.
+After Jesus had finished teaching this message to the people, his disciples came unto him and asked him what the parable should mean, and why he spoke to the people in parables.
 Jesus said: “Unto you it is given to know the mysteries of the kingdom of God: but to others in parables (Luke 8:10).”
 In other words, not only were parables useful for reserving certain truths for end times, but parables are also useful for dividing the righteous from the rebellious.
 Through parables God speaks answers to the righteous and he increases their understanding.
 “He opened their understanding, that they might understand the scriptures (Luke 24:45).”
 But at the same time, parables confound the rebellious.
 “That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them (Mark 4:12).”
 “The Lord knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment to be punished (2Peter 2:9).”

 “What if God, willing to shew his wrath, and to make his power known, endured with much long-suffering the vessels of wrath fitted to destruction (Roman 9:22)?”
 Parables hide truths from imposters, which pose as believers among God's people.
-These imposters refuse to believe God, therefore God will fulfill his word, and he pour his chastening affliction of upon them.
+These imposters refuse to believe God.
+Therefore God will fulfill his word and he pour his chastening affliction of upon them.
 “For there are certain men crept in unawares, who were before ordained to this condemnation (Jude 4).”
 “The Lord cometh with ten thousands of his saints… to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed (Jude 14-15).”
-A remnant of God's people will follow the guidance of Jesus' parables, and they will be saved from suffering the afflictions of end times.
+A remnant of God's people will follow the guidance of Jesus' parables, and they will be saved and delivered from suffering the afflictions of end times.
 “Esaias cried concerning Israel, Though the number of the children of Israel be as the sand of the sea, a remnant shall be saved (Romans 9:27)."
 “He himself shall be saved; yet so as by fire (1Corinthians 3:15).”

-“Hear ye therefore the parable of the sower (Matthew 13:18).”
+"Hear ye therefore the parable of the sower (Matthew 13:18).”
 As in every parable of scripture, Jesus’ parables also have one perfect solution, and one provable meaning.
 The perfect solution of Jesus’ parables is not only determined by examining each written account of the parable, but also by finding the perfect meaning behind each parable word within the parable.
-God perfectly placed words in scripture, so that every scripture reference to a parable word, can, and should be used to help believers determine the perfect meaning of the parable word, and ultimately the solution for the parable.
+God perfectly placed parable words in scripture, so that every scripture reference to that word, can, and should be used to help believer's determine the perfect meaning of that parable word, and ultimately the solution for the parable.
 For instance, the true and perfect meaning of the word “sower,” is someone who shares the kingdom message and testifies to others, telling them how they can receive the Holy Spirit; and the true and perfect meaning of the word “seed,” is putting the message of salvation into the hearts of willing listeners.